March 2020 Lawn Diary

 We've lots of help for your forthcoming gardening pleasure and some restoration procedures for those people who have found that the winter has caused die back, thinning or moss infestations in their lawns.
 If you are one of the unlucky ones go to Spring Lawn Repairs for the full story.
 We have no reports of disease at present but if you notice a few curious patches or blotches in the lawn see Pest & Diseases below for more advice.

 This Month in a Nutshell

-March heralds the start of the lawn care year but due to the wonderful late February weather you can get lulled into a false sense of security, get stuck in to then find the sister of the beast from the east is on it's way.
-So, please take note, it is too early for many jobs but you can make a start with aeration and moss killing, ensure equipment is serviced and ready for use and get your goods in ready for this years lawn care:
+March heralds the start of the lawn care year but due to the recent very wet weather and current soggy conditions in many parts of the country it may be a slightly later start for some unless you have lots of moss!.
+We have put a new Lawn Alert up to help with mowing issues brought on by the excessively wet weather.
+Of course the weather will change so don't let it lull you into a false sense of security so that you get stuck in with the scarifier to then find the sister of the beast from the east is on it's way.
+Therefore please take note, it is too early for many jobs but you can make a start with aeration and moss killing (not moss raking yet), ensure equipment is serviced and ready for use and get your goods in ready for this years lawn care:

 Summary 'to do' list for now through March:

 - Reduce worm casting prior to mowing - see Pest & Diseases below

 - Treat moss with a Ferrous Sulphate based product

 - Aeration - use spikes and if no frost likely also hollow tine heavily trod areas only

 - Light topping with the mower - use very high setting

 Overall a mild winter but cloudy and overcast which favours the moss and not the grass.
 Of course that's all forgotten as the storms of February occupy our minds.
 A little more to come with the south benefiting ofrom some more settled conditions sooner rather than later according to the met office.